codeangler/vpc-endpoints-lab/verify-interface.md

 This behavior replicates the access behavior observed during verification of the Gateway Endpoint from the SalesApp EC@ instance.

 Congratulations - you have completed the VPC Endpoint Lab !!
+Thank you